luksi1/docker-build-certificate/README.md

 The server name which will be used to create a unique P12 file under the directory pkcs12

 ##### CREATE_TRUSTSTORE
-Set to "true" to create a Java truststore with your intermediate and root certificates
+Set to "true" to initialize a Java truststore with your intermediate and root certificates.
+Alternatively, you can set this to "force" to force remove the truststore first before re-creating.

-If this is not set, no truststore will be created.
+If this is not set, no truststore will be initialized

 ##### CREATE_KEYSTORE
-Set to "true" to create a Java keystore with your server certificates key pair.
+Set to "true" to initialize a Java keystore with your server certificates key pair.
+Alternatively, you can set this to "force" to force remove the keystore first before re-creating.

+If this is not set, no keystore will be initialized.

 ##### ROOT_CERTIFICATE_FILE_PATH
 The path to the root certificate.
 This will be used to insert the root certificate into the truststore.